-- To fully participate in this class, you will need an internet connected computer with the most updated version of your favorite web browser installed. - ✓ In the event that your computer crashes or internet goes down, it is essential to have a "backup plan" in place where you are able to log in using a different computer or travel another location that has working internet. - In order to present your laboratory work remotely, you need to have a device with a camera than can stream video via Zoom or Google Video. - Fall 2023: The hardware kit will be leased to students.
+- To fully participate in this class, you will need an internet connected computer with the most updated version of your favorite web browser installed. - ✓ In the event that your computer crashes or internet goes down, it is essential to have a "backup plan" in place where you are able to log in using a different computer or travel another location that has working internet. - In order to present your laboratory work remotely, you need to have a device with a camera than can stream video via Zoom or Google Video. - Fall 2024: The hardware kit will be leased to students.
 Students need to acquire a mouse, keyboard, and a VGA or HDMI screen.
 The mouse and keyboard should be preferably non-wireless (to avoid having to deal with driver issues). - Any files you intend to use for your course should be saved to a cloud solution (Google Drive, Dropbox, etc.) and not to a local hard drive, USB stick or external disk.
-Saving files this way guarantees your files are not dependent on computer hardware that can fail. - Homeworks and exams are posted as pdf files, and students need to post their work as pdfs.
+Saving files this way guarantees your files are not dependent on computer hardware that can fail. - Homeworks and exams: They are posted as pdf files, and students need to post their work as pdfs.
 In order to do this, students need to be proficient in editing pdfs or generating pdfs out of scanned pages or pictures.
+It is the student's responsibility to: - ✓ Ensure that the submitted file is correct.
+Corrupted, unrelated, or invalid files will be assigned 0 (no exceptions). - ✓ Submit the assignment on time (by 11:59 pm on the due date).
+Late submissions will NOT be accepted.